zulip/zulip/docs/documentation/integrations.md

 - `{!create-an-incoming-webhook.md!}` macro - Instructs users to create a bot for a given integration and select **Incoming webhook** as the **Bot type**.
-  This macro is usually used right after `{!create-stream!}`.
+  This macro is usually used right after `{!create-channel.md!}`.
 For an example rendering, see **Step 2** of [the docs for Zulip's GitHub integration][github-integration].

   **Note:** If special configuration is